ysfmh14/enhanced-lm-masking-implementation/README.md

 This repository provides the implementation of the training pipeline introduced in the paper:

-***Enhancing Language Models for Specialized Classification Tasks Using Selective Masking Strategies***
+***Enhancing Language Models with Selective Masking for Thematic and Misinformation Classification in a One Health Context***

 ## 📄 Abstract

-This paper introduces a training pipeline for pre-trained language models, consisting of two phases.
-The first phase involves post-training guided by selective masking to adapt the model to a specific domain, while the second phase is reserved for fine-tuning the model on the classification task.
-The objective is to address the problem of scarce labeled data in specialized domains such as biomedical, plant health, and animal health.
-Furthermore, we propose two novel selective masking strategies designed for the post-training phase.
-We performed several experiments to evaluate the performance of our approach using the proposed selective masking strategies, across three specific domains: biomedical, plant health, and syndromic surveillance, as well as with three language models: BERTBase, SciBERT, and BioBERT.
-The results demonstrated significant improvements in the performance of the language models in the classification task.
-Additionally, we proposed a summary that maps each strategy to the context in which it is most effective.
+The objective of this paper is to address the scarcity of labeled textual data and improve the performance of language models within a One Health context in two closely related application areas: (i) thematic content in integrated health, covering biomedical, plant health, and syndromic surveillance domains, and (ii) epidemic misinformation, focusing on enhancing epidemiological monitoring.
+We introduce a training pipeline for language models that consists of two phases.
+The first phase involves post-training guided by selective masking strategies to adapt the model to a specific domain; for that, we propose two novel masking strategies: SM-Lex-TFIDF, which masks domain lexicon terms with high TF-IDF (Term frequency-Inverse document frequency), and SM-NonLex TFIDF, which masks non-domain lexicon terms with high TF-IDF.
+The second phase focuses on fine-tuning the model for the classification task using a small amount of labeled textual data.
+We conducted several experiments to evaluate the performance of our approach using three language models: BERTBase, SciBERT and BioBERT.
+The results showed significant improvements in the performance of the language models for the classification task in the two targeted areas, even with limited labeled textual data.
+In addition, we provide a summary that maps each strategy to the context in which it is most effective.

 ---